AT&T has developed a number of policies to guide our Corporate Social Responsibility efforts:

 AT&T has an Environment, Health & Safety (EH&S) Policy signed by AT&T Chairman and CEO Randall Stephenson.
 The policy asserts AT&T's commitment to operate in a environmentally responsible manner and to protect the health and safety of our employees and the public.

 AT&T and its subsidiaries are committed to equal employment opportunity.
 AT&T Companies are Equal Opportunity Employers.
 All qualified candidates will receive full and fair consideration for employment.
-All applicants and employees are protected from unlawful discrimination and harassment on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender, gender identity, marital status, citizenship status, veteran status, disability or any other category protected by applicable law.
+All applicants and employees are protected from unlawful discrimination and harassment on the basis of race, color, religion, religious creed, national origin, ancestry, age, sex, sexual orientation, gender, gender identity, gender expression, physical disability, mental disability, pregnancy, medical condition, genetic information, marital status, citizenship status, military status, veteran status, or any other characteristic protected by federal, state, or local laws.
+For instance, New York City also prohibits discrimination on the basis of creed.
+AT&T complies with these and other applicable EEO laws, and prohibits unlawful discrimination.
 You should notify the EEOC, the FCC or other appropriate agency if you believe you have been discriminated against.

 We have a Paper Procurement Policy.
 The policy addresses our commitment to environmental sustainability and our efforts to minimize our environmental impact with regards to paper procurement.
 We recognize our role in using responsible forest products and encouraging a market that conserves, protects, and restores forests.
 This policy covers areas of paper certification, post-consumer waste content and paper reduction.